Dementia & Dementia Care

 If you feel that you need extra support, then moving into a care home can offer relief for both the sufferer and their loved ones.

 At Friary Care the comfort and support of those who live with us is paramount.
-From each of our private bedrooms to the large lounge perfect for socialising with others in our care, we work to make our home, your home.
+Our care homes in Weymouth are designed with private bedrooms and large lounges that are perfect for socialising with others in our care, and we work to make our home, your home.
 Many of our residents have brought pieces of furniture with them which can help ease into the new surroundings and reduce stress for those with dementia, and our tailored care plan means that we offer the right support where needed.

 If you would like to arrange a visit or discuss residential care needs, please call Peter on 01305 787811.